Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Overview

 \section{Overview}

-This section describes the key insights of our approach and gives an overview of the paper.
-Figure~\ref{fig:overview} summarizes our overall approach, focusing on two key elements.
+This section describes the key insights of our approach and gives an overview of the paper. \autoref{fig:overview} summarizes our overall approach, focusing on two key designs that enable compiler optimizations across all levels of abstractions for dynamic machine learning models.

+First, we observe that ML compilers often need to go through several abstraction levels to bring a machine learning model to a target platform.
+Typical layers include computational graphs, tensor programs and external libraries.
+Traditionally, ML compilers focus on optimizations within each individual abstraction level and do a uni-directional single-shot lowering from one level to the next level. \sys{} brings computational graphs, tensor programs, and libraries into a single unified cross-level abstraction, allowing the interaction of those components with foreign function calls to tensor programs and external library functions.
+This design allows us to incrementally optimize or partially lower portions of the computation using different approaches, with analyses from all abstraction levels taken into account.

-First, we observe that while machine learning workloads involve dynamic shape computations, we can perform a substantial amount of static analysis and optimizations by considering the relations between shapes.
+Second, we observe that while emerging machine learning workloads involve dynamic shape computations, we can perform a substantial amount of static analyses and optimizations by considering the relations between shapes.
 Thus, we introduce annotations that can track the shapes of intermediate computations through symbolic variables and symbolic shape computations.
-Our approach globally tracks these dynamic shape computations across function calls to represent dynamic shapes throughout the program.
+Our approach globally tracks these dynamic shape computations across subgraph function calls and foreign function calls of the tensor program and external library levels to represent dynamic shapes throughout the program and enable dynamic shape--aware optimizations.

-Second, we observe that ML compilers often need to go through several abstraction levels to bring a machine learning model to a target platform.
-The typical layers include computational graphs~\cite{abadi2016tensorflow, paszke2019pytorch}, tensor programs~\cite{feng2023tensorir, tillet2019triton, torchinductor}, libraries~\cite{chetlur2014cudnn,Thakkar_CUTLASS_2023}, and other optional layers.
-Traditionally, ML compilers focus on optimizations within each abstraction level and do a uni-directional single-shot lowering to the next level. \sys{} brings computational graphs, tensor programs, and libraries into a single cross-level abstraction.
-We design the interaction of those components to enable cross-level interactions and partial lowering of programs within the same abstraction.

-Instead of single-shot lowering, all optimizations in \sys{} are performed as composable dynamic shape--aware transformations.
-This design allows us to incrementally optimize or partially lower portions of the computation using different approaches, take analysis from other levels into account, and incorporate further optimizations that consider dynamic shape relations.